possibly-wrong/blackjack/readme.txt

      split strategy differs from pre-split, specifying the payoff for blackjack, and specifying "mixed" strategies that combine fixed stand/hit/etc. decisions with maximizing expected value.
-Divide by zero bugs for small shoe sizes have also been fixed.
+Divide by zero bugs for small shoe sizes have also been fixed, as well as some code clean-up to improve readability.

 5.2  Additional practice modes (-1, -2) plays an entire shoe, but
      recompute expected value and/or optimal strategy before each hand.